-Art History majors work to understand artworks as part of a rich cultural tapestry and to relate that to others.
+Art History concentration students work to understand artworks as part of a rich cultural tapestry and to relate that to others.

-Art History majors engage with actual artworks as well as research and writing.
+Art History concentration students engage with actual artworks as well as research and writing.

-Traveling to museums and galleries is an exciting part of the Art History major.
+Traveling to museums and galleries is an exciting part of the Art History concentration.

-Ball State's bachelor of arts (BA) with an emphasis in art history provides a comprehensive overview of the world of art, from ancient times to contemporary.
+Ball State's art major (BA) with an emphasis in art history provides a comprehensive overview of the world of art, from ancient times to contemporary.

 As a student of art history at Ball State, you will be encouraged to study abroad, and you will have unique opportunities to work with the objects in the David Owsley Museum of Art on campus, which is among the finest university art museums in the nation.